google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 #### Play video

-When user clicks a play button, we'll fetch first segment of video available in the Cache API so that playback starts immediately if available.
+When a user clicks a play button, we'll fetch the first segment of video available in the Cache API so that playback starts immediately if available.
 Otherwise, we'll simply fetch it from the network.
-Keep in mind that browser and users may decide to clear the [Cache].
+Keep in mind that browsers and users may decide to clear the [Cache].

 As seen before, we use MSE to feed that first segment of video to the video element.